Meta-Learning of Structured Task Distributions in Humans and Machines: Experiments

 \paragraph{Comparing human and agent performance:}

 First, we note that the meta-learners perform relatively well on this task (Fig. \ref{fig:performance}), indicating that they have learned some generalizable information from the distribution of tasks.
-Since the test set has held-out board of a compositional grammar, traditional approaches to evaluating compositionality might declare victory.
-However, in this paper, our goal is to decouple whether the agent truly learns an inductive bias toward compositional rules like humans, or if it instead learns statistical patterns that are a consequence of compositional rules.
+Since the test set has held-out boards of a compositional grammar, this might be taken as evidence that the agents discovered the compositional structure used to generate the boards.
+Here, we attempt to decouple this possibily -- that is, that agents learn to infer and use the simple, low-dimensional compositional rules as humans appear to do -- from the possibity that agents learn statistical patterns that are a \emph{consequence of} the use of compositional rule.

-We start with an example that highlights the difference between human and agent policies on this task (Fig. \ref{fig:moves}).
-In this chain example, once humans figure out that the board is a chain structural form, they never deviate from the chain's production direction while agents do.
-This indicates that humans are learning the generative rules of the chain form and using these rule to determine their actions, while the agent is using simpler statistical patterns that do not have strict rules.
+We start with an example, involving the chain structure, that highlights the difference between human and agent policies on this task (Fig. \ref{fig:moves}).
+In this example, once humans figure out that the board is a chain structural form, they never deviate from the chain's production direction while agents do.
+This suggests that humans are learning the simple generative rule of the chain form and using this rule to determine their actions, while the agent is using statistical patterns associated with the chain rule rather than the rule itself.

 We now consider various ways to quantify this difference.
-First, we see that humans do better overall on both the null and compositional distributions (Fig. \ref{fig:performance}; p$<$0.0001 for both task distributions).
-This is despite, unlike the agents, no direct experience with this task.
-This indicates that humans have useful inductive biases from pre-experimental experience that are valuable in this task \citep{dubey2018investigating}.
+First, we see that humans do better overall on both the compositional and null distributions (Fig. \ref{fig:performance}; p$<$0.0001 for both task distributions).
+This is despite, unlike the agents, having no direct experience with this task.
+This suggests that humans have useful inductive biases from pre-experimental experience that are valuable in this task \citep{dubey2018investigating}; for example, the tendency to recognize and utilize low-dimensional, composable rules, and the tendency to look for spatial patterns.
 We discuss the role of these inductive biases in the following sections.
-The meta-learner has had extensive experience with each task distribution, and had the chance to pick up the inductive biases relevant for this task.
-Persistent differences in performance indicate that standard meta-learners differ from humans in the kinds of inductive biases they learn (i.e. in their meta-inductive biases).
+The meta-learner has had extensive experience with each task distribution, and had the chance to discover the structure / inductive biases relevant for this task.
+The differences in performance indicate that standard meta-learners differ from humans in the kinds of structure / inductive biases they learn (i.e. in their meta-inductive biases).